 - Kanha Tiger Reserve

 - Bandhavgarh Tiger Reserve

 Kanha Tiger Reserve

-Kanha Tiger Reserve is one of the best reserves of Madhya Pradesh situated in the heart of the India in Mandla and Balaghat region.
+Kanha Tiger Reserve is one of the best tiger reserves in Madhya Pradesh situated in Mandla and Balaghat region.

-The reserve is also one of the largest national park in the state. and it covers a total of 940 Sq.Km.
+The reserve is also one of the largest national parks in the Madhya Pradesh. and it covers a total of 940 Sq.Km.
 Area

 Kanha was declared as National Park in the year 1955.
 And it was declared as a Tiger Reserve in 1973 under Project Tiger to save the population of tigers in the country

 The area is divided into two sections, Hallon Wildlife Sanctuary and Banjar Wildlife Sanctuary, covering a total area of about 250 Sq.
 Km. and 300 Sq.
 Km.